byrokrat/giroapp/UPDATING.md

 Beta-1 contains some BC-breaking changes to the database schema.
 Update your raw json databse file using the `update_db.php` script.

+> NOTE: The `update_db.php` script has been dropped from master:head.
+Checkout
+> beta-1 to access.

 > NOTE: Backup the contents of your database before continuing!

 > NOTE: For this script to run it must be used DIRECTLY after updating.
 If the